Income: Basic income

+Basic income models advocate for a regular, and usually unconditional, receipt of money from the public institution.
+There are many basic income models, with the most famous being Universal Basic Income.

+Universal Basic Income

+Universal Basic Income is a periodic receival of cash given to individuals on universal and unconditional basis.
+Unlike other programs like the Food Stamp Program, UBI provides eligible recipients with cash instead of coupons.
+Instead of households, it is paid to all individuals without requiring means test and regardless of employment status.

+The proponents of UBI argue, that basic income is needed for social protection, mitigating automation and labour market disruptions.
+Opponents argue that UBI, in addition to being costly, will distort incentives for individuals to work.
+They might argue that there are other and more cost-effective policies that can tackle problems raised by the proponents of UBI.
+These policies include for example negative income tax.

 Income in philosophy and ethics

 Throughout history, many have written about the impact of income on morality and society.
 Saint Paul wrote 'For the love of money is a root of all kinds of evil:' (1 Timothy 6:10 (ASV)).

 Some scholars have come to the conclusion that material progress and prosperity, as manifested in continuous income growth at both the individual and the national level, provide the indispensable foundation for sustaining any kind of morality.
 This argument was explicitly given by Adam Smith in his Theory of Moral Sentiments, and has more recently been developed by Harvard economist Benjamin Friedman in his book The Moral Consequences of Economic Growth.

 Income and health

 A landmark systematic review from Harvard University researchers in the Cochrane Collaboration found that income given in the form of unconditional cash transfers leads to reductions in disease, improvements in food security and dietary diversity, increases in children's school attendance, decreases in extreme poverty, and higher health care spending.

+The Health Foundation published an analysis where people on the lower income spectrum were more likely to describe their health negatively.
+Higher income was associated with self-reported better health.
+Another study found that "an increase in household income of £1,000 is associated with a 3.6 month increase in life expectancy for both men and women."

+A study by a Professor of Epidemiology Michael G Marmot found argues that there are two ways which could explain a positive correlation between income and health: the ability to afford goods and services necessary for biological survival, and the ability to influence life circumstances.

+Russell Ecob and George Davey Smith found that there is a relationship between income and a number of health measures.
+Greater household equivalised income is associated with better health indicators such as height, waist–hip ratio, respiratory function, malaise, limiting long-term illness.